When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 I see this mistake often.
 People assume a license proves a factory.
 It does not.
 A license proves export ability, not manufacturing capacity.

-I confirm manufacturing by on-site proof: machine lists, process photos, WIP, and worker interviews.
+I confirm manufacturing by on-site proof: machine lists, process photos, work-in-progress, and worker interviews.
 I match the factory address to maps.
 I ask for dated videos, sample export declarations, and BOLs.
 I verify agent chains when used.

 Illustrated logistics work environment with map and worker coordination (≤15 words)